 The change requires the use of FEMA preliminary flood maps and advisory base flood elevations, where available.
 The rule clarifies that, when available, the latest interim FEMA information, such as an Advisory Base Flood Elevation or preliminary map or study, is the best available information for the designation of flood hazard areas or equivalents.
-If the latest information has a lower Base Flood Elevation (BFE) than the effective Flood Insurance Rate Map (FIRM), the latest FEMA information is then used for Part 55 purposes and throughout the decision making process.
-If FEMA information is unavailable or insufficiently detailed, other Federal, state, or local data may be used as "best available information" C) Broadened use of the 5 Step Process for selected actions [24 CFR part 55.12(a)]
+If the latest information has a lower Base Flood Elevation (BFE) than the effective Flood Insurance

+Rate Map (FIRM), the latest FEMA information is then used for Part 55 purposes and throughout the decision making process.
+If FEMA information is unavailable or insufficiently detailed, other Federal, state, or local data may be used as "best available information" in accordance with Executive Order 11988.
+However, a base flood elevation from an interim or preliminary or non-FEMA source cannot be used if it is lower than the current FIRM and Flood Insurance Study (FIS).

+C) Broadened use of the 5 Step Process for selected actions [24 CFR part 55.12(a)]